 Haulers, municipalities and processors should work together to educate consumers constantly through multiple channels, including tagging contaminated carts.

-Many of today’s established food scrap collection programs began with small pilots for stakeholders to iron out the kinks.
+Many of today’s established food scrap collection programs began with small pilots for stakeholders to iron out the kinks. - For facilities:

-Three-bin collection systems are enabling some stadiums, airports and conference centers to now collect food scraps from their attendees.
+Three-bin collection systems are enabling some stadiums, airports and conference centers to now collect food scraps from their attendees. - For equipment manufacturers:

 Providing maneuverable, yet strong containers that support the heavy weight of food waste at the curb and in homes and businesses will help facilitate adoption.